Florida vs. South Carolina NCAA Football Odds, Plays and Insights | November 6, 2021

 South Carolina Stats and Trends

-- South Carolina has three wins against the spread in eight games this season.
+- South Carolina has played eight games, with three wins against the spread.

-- The Gamecocks have been underdogs by 19.5 points or more two times this year and covered the spread once.
+- The Gamecocks have been underdogs by 18 points or more two times this season and covered the spread once.

-- South Carolina's games this season have hit the over on three of seven set point totals (42.9%).
+- South Carolina's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- When South Carolina scores more than 22.8 points, it is 1-0 against the spread and 2-0 overall.
+- South Carolina is 1-0 against the spread and 2-0 overall in games when it puts up more than 22.8 points.

-- South Carolina is 1-2 against the spread and 3-1 overall when the team churns out over 337.8 yards.
+- South Carolina is 1-2 against the spread and 3-1 overall when the team churns out more than 337.8 yards.

-- The Gamecocks have turned the ball over eight more times (17 total) than the Gators have forced a turnover (9) this season.
+- This year the Gamecocks have turned the ball over 17 times, eight more than the Gators' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.